86challenge/rules/rules.typ

   + *Registration*
     + #highlight[
-        Registration with 86 Challenge (separate from buying a ticket with the trackday organizer) must be submitted prior to the start of each event.
-Late registrations are allowed only for a driver’s first 86 Challenge event.
+        Drivers must register for 86~Challenge prior to the start of each event (separate from buying a ticket with the trackday organizer).
+The registration form is made available on #website 1~week before each event.
+In case of multiple submissions, the latest will be used.
       ]
-    + Drivers must declare the class they wish to compete in on the registration form for each event.
-    + A car may be shared by different drivers.
-Please enter one event registration per driver and indicate the class _and_ run group each driver is participating in.
+    + #highlight[
+        Late registrations may be accepted on a case-by-case basis, but a driver registering late may not change to a different class from their previous event or previous registration for the same event.
+      ]
+    + Drivers may share a car.
+Each driver must register separately, indicating the class _and_ run group they will participate in. #highlight[Drivers sharing a car may not switch drivers during a single session.]

   + *Timing*
     + The following timing methods are accepted (see table below).
 Priority is given from top to bottom if more than one method is available for a given lap: